Living Legacies

 by Arend Smilde

 How do very rich people spend their money?
-A tendency
+A tendency to

-of the breeding grounds of populism.
+the breeding grounds of populism.
 Thus Hitler liked to suggest a connection

 between the supposed badness of Jews and the supposed badness of rich people.